 For a high quality finish, it's wort renting edge and corner sanders that allow you to tackle these more difficult areas easily and effectively.

 5. Finish the job with a finer grade

 To finish the job, use a finer grade, ensuring that you operate in the direction of the grain.
-On average, it takes 1-2 days to sand a standard sized living room.
+On average, it takes one to two days to sand a standard sized living room.

 6. Apply a finish

-Apply your finish of choice, allowing the space 2-3 hours without traffic.
+Apply your finish of choice, allowing the space two to three hours without traffic.